 poetry

-• The Dutch poet and playwright Judith Herzberg has presented the world with a body of work that reveals her sensitivity to fine details of a moment, those details she observes, and to the language required to express the subject.
-She discerns in the mundane what is elusive to others.
-Pieter Vandermeer writes of Ms. Herzberg:…
+The Dutch poet and playwright Judith Herzberg has presented the world with a body of work that reveals her sensitivity to fine details of a moment, those details she observes, and to the language required to express the subject.
+She… Continue reading

 • Still Life